moritzschramm/image-compression-cpp/readme.md

 Execute `./setup.sh`.
 This creates the necessary directories, fetches and patches dependencies.

 Download the dataset from [ImageNet via kaggle](https://www.kaggle.com/competitions/imagenet-object-localization-challenge/data).
-Put the contents in a new directory called `/dataset`.
+Put the contents of the images in a new directory called `/dataset`.
+The images can be converted to the correct format with the `image_convert` executable.

 #### Libraries
  - `opencv` (4.12.0)
  - `libtorch` (2.9.1)

 ## Build
-NOTE: Right now the build only works with CUDA architecture 8.9 and CUDA Version 12.6.
+NOTE: Right now the build only works with CUDA architecture 8.9 and CUDA Version 12.6, but other versions may work as well.
-Change CMakeLists.txt for different versions.
+Change `CMakeLists.txt` to try different versions.
 ```
 ./build.sh
 ```